kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-3-build-clean-jekyll.markdown

 All this task is doing is running `jekyll build` with some options.
 I use `app` as the source folder, `build/development` as the target and point to my `_config.yml`.

+I have a second Jekyll build task `jekyll-rebuild`, which is only a wrapper for a rebuild.
+All it does is reloading the Browser when the build is completed.

 ## Conclusion
-This concludes the third part of my series *Introduction to Gulp.js*.
+This concludes the 3rd part of my series *Introduction to Gulp.js*.
 We learned how to run files in a specified order with `run-sequence`, how to delete files and folders and how to execute a shell task like Jekyll.